pdfo/pdfo/README.md

 The `pdfo` function is designed to be compatible with the `fmincon` function available in the [Optimization Toolbox](https://www.mathworks.com/products/optimization.html) of MATLAB.
 You can call `pdfo` in the same way as calling `fmincon`.
 In addition, `pdfo` can be called in some flexible ways that are not supported by `fmincon`.

-For detailed syntax of these functions, use the standard `help` command of MATLAB.
-For example,
+For detailed syntax of `pdfo`, use the standard `help` command of MATLAB:

 ```matlab
 help pdfo
 ```

-will tell you how to use `pdfo`.

 ### Uninstall